gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.ArrayExt.md

 ## ArrayExt.Duplicate<T>(this T[]) Method

-(Cross-Game compatible) Return a duplicate of this Array
+Return a duplicate of this Array

 ```csharp
 public static T[] Duplicate<T>(this T[] array);